 If your business is located in a rural area, the Wi-Fi may be spotty.
-This is where an on-premise (on-prem) solution is often deployed in order to compensate.
-But a downside of on-prem is the vendors often don’t offer a native mobile app.
+This is where on-premise (on-prem) software is often deployed in order to compensate.
+But a downside of on-prem is that the vendors often don’t offer a native mobile app.

 An error message (Source)

-If your team is heavily reliant on smartphones or tablets, consider amping up your internet and Wi-Fi connection and going with a cloud-based system with a strong mobile component —which we’ll cover below.
+If your team is heavily reliant on smartphones or tablets, consider amping up your internet and Wi-Fi connection and going with cloud-based software with a strong mobile component—which we’ll cover below.
 The cost will still be less than the upfront cost for an on-premise deployment.

-When Wi-Fi isn’t reliable and your team has time-sensitive tasks to perform in your SCM tool, a native app is the way to go.
+When Wi-Fi isn’t reliable and your team has time-sensitive tasks to perform in your SCM software, a native app is the way to go.

-If Wi-Fi is readily available where your workers are at and your team uses a mix of device types, then an SCM solution with a mobile-friendly or hybrid app option can be the most cost efficient as you avoid paying for multiple native apps.
-A mobile-friendly app means the software’s web pages are optimized for smaller screens.
-You just open a web browser and go to the website.
+If Wi-Fi is readily available where your workers are located and your team uses a mix of device types, then SCM software with a mobile-friendly site or hybrid app option can be the most cost-efficient as you avoid paying for multiple native apps.
+A mobile-friendly site means the software’s web pages are optimized for smaller screens.

-Some employers allowing employees to “BYOD” (bring your own device), which reduces hardware costs for the business and eliminates training on the device.
-The incentive offered to employees is typically having the business cover all or most of the monthly phone bill.
-Check out GetApp’s piece on BYOD (bring your own device) for more details on this subject.
+Some employers allow employees to “BYOD” (bring your own device), which reduces hardware costs for the business and eliminates training on the device.
+The incentive offered to employees is that they’ll typically have the business cover all or most of the monthly phone bill.
+Check out GetApp’s piece on BYOD for more details on this subject.

 Pro tip: When evaluating products, ask for a demo of the product on a mobile device and pay particular attention to how forms look and work.
-Optimizing forms on such a small screen can be a weakness in a product that hasn’t focused on a mobile option.
-The dropdown options can be awkward to scroll through.
-Blank fields can run past the screen and require you to try to minimize the size, rendering the text minuscule.
+Optimizing forms on such a small screen can be a weakness in a product that hasn’t focused on a mobile option: For example, dropdown options can be awkward to scroll through, or blank fields can run past the screen and require you to try to minimize the size, rendering the text minuscule.